-Where an allegation is proved to be false, the Headteacher and Chair of Governors may refer to social services to determine whether the child is in need of support or has been abused by someone else.
+Where an allegation is proved to be false, the Headteacher and Chair of Governors may refer to social services to determine whether the child needs support or has been abused by someone else.

 The school's behaviour policy sets out the disciplinary action that may be taken against students who are found to have made malicious accusations against school staff.
 The Headteacher may consult the school governors when considering what action to take.